Productivity Tips We’ve Learned From Remote Work

 Stay in touch with your team about your work and your needs.

-Asking a quick question to the worker next to you at the office was a convenience we maybe took advantage of.
+Asking a quick question to the worker next to you at the office was a convenience.
 Needing to type out every little question is something I am still getting used to but is very important to do.

 Don’t hesitate to ask about a work question you have or clarification you need.
 You will save time in the long run by asking sooner rather than later.